What is Least Privilege (MCP)?

 How do I determine what minimum permissions my agent needs?

-Start permissive in a staging environment with Intercept in log-only mode.
+Start permissive in a staging environment with PolicyLayer in log-only mode.
 Run the agent through its intended workflows, then review the audit log to see exactly which tools and arguments were used.
 Write policies that allow only those patterns, then enforce in production.

 Does least privilege mean a separate policy for every task?

 Ideally, yes.
 Different tasks require different tools.
 A code review task should not have access to deployment tools.
-Intercept supports multiple policy profiles, making it practical to apply task-specific permission sets without managing separate agent instances.
+PolicyLayer supports multiple policy profiles, making it practical to apply task-specific permission sets without managing separate agent instances.

 What happens when an agent needs a new tool that is not in its policy?

 The call is denied and logged.
 This is the intended behaviour — it surfaces the need for a policy update through a reviewable process.
-Update the YAML policy, review in a pull request, and Intercept hot-reloads the change without restart.
+Update the YAML policy, review in a pull request, and PolicyLayer hot-reloads the change without restart.

 FURTHER READING